-Your Trolley Car is equipped with two neoprene rubber traction tires on the power truck.
+Your PCC Car is equipped with two neoprene rubber traction tires on the power truck.
 While these tires are extremely durable and long-lasting there may arise a time where they will need to be replaced.
-Should this occur, you will not need to remove the power truck from the chassis in order to slip the new tire over the grooved drive wheel.
-Simply turn the Trolley over and remove the screws from the trucksides to remove them.
+Should this occur, you will need to remove the power truck from the chassis in order to slip the new tire over the grooved drive wheel.
+We suggest you follow the disassembly instructions found in the Lubrication section on the preceding pages to dissemble the chassis and truck blocks from the body.